International Drug Sourcing: Examining the Risks and Potential Rewards

 Supply Chain Concerns

 The big question regarding drug importation and the supply chain is how it will benefit consumers.
-While state policymakers are looking at ways to lower drug prices (all of which arestill seeking FDA approval), including allowing the importation of prescription drugs from Canada, experts strongly suspect that drug manufacturers would not increase the supply at a rate to fulfill demand should that happen.
+While state policymakers are looking at ways to lower drug prices (which arestill seeking FDA approval), including allowing the importation of prescription drugs from Canada, experts strongly suspect that drug manufacturers would not increase the supply at a rate to fulfill demand should that happen.
 If the U.S. allowed residents to access prescriptions in Canada, the demand would likely outweigh the supply, resulting in potential drug shortages, price increases, and rationing.
 Additionally, Canada has stated it will ban importation if these programs lead to decreased access to medication for their residents.
 A more scalable way to lower medication costs is needed.

 Financial Misrepresentation Concerns